A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 \emph{Failure of Phase Duality.} Suppose there is no nondegenerate phase pairing.
 Then for any candidate choice of dual labels $\widehat{\mathcal P}$ and any candidate pairing

 the induced phase-response map

 fails to be injective.
 Hence there exist $a\neq b$ with

 Any quotient phase carrier defined by identifying observables with the same phase-response profile therefore forces $[a]=[b]$ in $\mathcal P$, collapsing distinct intrinsic interaction data.
 In particular, any defect or commutator information distinguishing $a$ and $b$ in $D$ cannot be faithfully represented in $\mathcal P$.
-Thus no nondegenerate, non-artificial APT structure can exist.
+Thus no nondegenerate, non-artificial APT structure compatible with the present reconstruction framework can be constructed.

 \emph{Failure of Symmetry Compatibility.} Suppose there exists $g\in\mathsf{Dyn}(D)$ such that $g$ does not normalise the interaction, i.e. there exist $a,b\in\mathsf{Obs}(D)$ with

 where $[a,b]_\star:=a\star b\star (b\star a)^{-1}$ whenever this expression is defined (or by a chosen defect operator in the purely algebraic setting).
 Then no map